 Need to restore your Windows registry?
 Received a .reg file with settings?
-Find out below how to import .reg files or restore a Windows registry backup.
+Find out here how to import reg files or restore Windows registry backups.

 First, Fry Your Morning Müesli

 In a soup plate, beat an egg; then smash a banana on top, around and in between.

 After a morning tea’s time of rest, treat this mass like pancake batter and fry over medium heat until golden brown on both sides.
 Enjoy with yogurt and berries or agave syrup or honey or cinnamon or…

 Now that your vigor is restored for the day, we can, I fathom, turn to restoring a Windows registry backup: